lizardsystem/lizard-map/README.txt

 - Install lizard-map somewhere.

-- Add lizard-map to your settings.py: INSTALLED_APPS.
+- Add 'lizard_map' to your settings.py: INSTALLED_APPS.

 - Add an entry in your urls.py::